Posted on Leave a comment

 Trauma rewires the brain and nervous system.
 It results in chronically increased stress hormones and reduces the ability of the brain to communicate with the body.
 People suffering from PTSD may confuse fear and pain with pleasure.
 They will commonly push their bodies beyond reasonable boundaries.
 This includes extreme restriction, binge eating, self-harm, substance abuse, over-exercising, and extreme risk-taking (The Body Keeps the Score).
 One study found that +33% of individuals who have PTSD are still suffering from the full syndrome a decade later.
 In other words, it is frequently undiagnosed and undertreated.

 It has been suggested that Bulimia Nervosa, in particular, may emerge as a coping method for the pain of PTSD.
 Women who have anorexia exhibit standard rates of PTSD (10%).
-But about 25% of women with Bulimia Nervosa are diagnosed with PTSD.
+However, about 25% of women with Bulimia Nervosa are diagnosed with PTSD.
 (Eating Disorder HOPE)

 If you suspect that one of these diagnoses may be contributing to your child’s eating disorder, ask their treatment team whether they have been assessed.
-If not, you can request testing for any one of these psychological conditions.
+If not, you can request testing for any of these psychological conditions.